 The flavor and quality of honey depends on a number of key factors, including: proper care and management of the bee colonies; the location of the bee yards in relation to the target nectar source; the timing of when the honey frames are removed from the hives; and the weather.
 We can control the first three factors, but the fourth is a wildcard that produces many a sleepless night for our beekeeper partners.
 When Mother Nature is in a good mood, the bees are happy too.
 Happy bees make bumper honey crops.
 But when the weather does not cooperate (too wet, too dry, too hot, too cold, etc.), then low yields are the result.

 Raw honey is a wonderful gift from nature.
 Not only does it taste great, but the health benefits of raw honey are well-documented.
 It is a powerful antioxidant, it boosts the immune system, it promotes better digestion, and helps to regulate cholesterol and sugar levels (among other things).
 Many honey lovers also report that local, raw honey helps to treat seasonal allergies.
-Raw honey is loaded with beneficial enzymes, vitamins and minerals, which we preserve through minimal processing.
+Raw honey is loaded with beneficial enzymes, pollen, vitamins and minerals, which we preserve through minimal processing.
 Healthy living and raw honey go together like summer and sunshine.
 And our all-natural, raw honey is about as close as you can get to reaching into a beehive and grabbing a handful of golden goodness.

-We bottle and sell premium, all-natural, 100% pure, raw honey.
+We bottle and sell raw honey only.
 It comes to you exactly as the bees made it.
 We do warm the honey slightly (to between 100 and 110 degrees or so) to facilitate bottling, and we strain out the bigger pieces of beeswax and bee parts.
 But you may still see small foam layer at the top of the bottle, or a few specks floating in your honey.
 These are edible and they attest to the natural goodness of our products.Over time, some honey varieties will crystallize (also called 'sugaring').
 Certain honey types (like Tupelo) will resist crystallization.
 Others (like Orange Blossom) may sugar quickly.
 It is important to understand that sugaring is a natural, physical change that is easily reversed by placing the honey jar in a pan of hot water (110 degrees or so) until the sugar crystals dissolve.
 If there is a lot of crystallization, you may need to repeat the process a few times.
 Or, on a bright summer day, you can simply place the honey jar outside on a dark surface and let the warm sunshine dissolve the crystals in a few short hours.